PART A: DEFINITIONS AND TITLES

 5.B.6 Evaluation of Faculty

 (A) Annual merit performance evaluations for all faculty members shall be conducted by each campus.
 A peer evaluation process shall be used at all campuses except at the Health Sciences Center.
 A faculty member's performance shall be evaluated based upon performance standards developed by each academic unit and any written expectations agreed to between the faculty member and the unit.
 In annual merit evaluations the assigned workload shall be appropriately considered.
-Faculty governance service shall be included for consideration in annual merit evaluation as in other evaluation processes.
+Faculty governance leadership and service shall be included for consideration in annual merit evaluation as in other evaluation processes.